The Groupoid-Syntax of Type Theory is a Set: Metatheory and formalisation

 \section{Metatheory and formalisation}

-Everything in this paper is formalised in Cubical Agda \cite{DBLP:journals/jfp/VezzosiMA21}, the formalisation is available online in an anonymised form: \href{https://csl26-cohtt.github.io/cohtt.zip}{the zip file of all source code is available}; next to definitions/theorems/etc., \href{https://csl26-cohtt.github.io/TT.README.html}{\Agda} icons point to the corresponding part in the HTML version of the source code.
-In the paper text, we use informal cubical type theory: this means that we don't refer to the interval and instead of using 3-dimensional cubes, we only compose and fill larger 2-dimensional shapes.
+Everything in this paper is formalised in Cubical Agda \cite{DBLP:journals/jfp/VezzosiMA21}, the formalisation is available as supplementary material.
+Next to definitions/theorems/etc., \href{https://csl26-cohtt.github.io/TT.README.html}{\Agda} icons point to the corresponding part in the HTML version of the source code.
+In the paper text, we use informal cubical type theory: this means that we do not refer to the interval and instead of using 3-dimensional cubes, we only compose and fill larger 2-dimensional shapes.

 We write $\equiv$ for equations holding definitionally, $:\equiv$ denotes definitions.
 Dependent function space is written $(x:A)\to B$ or $\forall x\ldotp B$, we also use implicit quantifications.
 We write dependent pairs as $(x:A)\times B$, the empty type as $\bot$, the unit type as $\top$.
 The universe of types is $\Type$, we also use the universe of h-sets $\Set$ and h-groupoids $\mathsf{Groupoid}$.
-We have a predicative universe hierarchy, but we don't write levels for readability.
+We have a predicative universe hierarchy, but we do not write levels for readability.
 The identity (path, equality) type is written $a =_A b$ for $a, b : A$, where the subscript $_A$ is usually ommitted.
 The dependent path type (PathP, heterogeneous equality) is written $b_0 =_B^e b_1$ for $e : a_0 = a_1$ and $b_i : B\,a_i$, sometimes the subscript $_B$ is ommitted.
 We overload functions and their congruence (ap operator), e.g.\ $f\,e : f\,a = f\,b$ where $e : a = b$, and we omit symmetries as well.
 Transport is written $e_*\,b_0 : B\,a_1$ for $e : a_0 = a_1$ and $b_0 : B\,a_0$, we tend to give a separate name for operations using transport (e.g.\ $\blank[\blank]^\U$ is a transported version of $\blank[\blank]$).
 The obvious element of the heterogeneous equality $b_0 =_B^e\,e_*\,b_0$ is called $\mathrm{transportFiller}$.
 The composition operator of cubical type theory is the generalisation of transitivity as depicted below, it also comes with a filler operation.

 For the composite equality $e$, we denote the filler by $\mathrm{fillerOf}\,e$.
 Some of these composition and filling operations are primitive in cubical type theory, but they are also definable via the eliminator of the identity type (J).
 In this paper we abstract over these differences.